ASMI hosts yearly conferences and supports various events both in the UK and internationally.

 29 & 30 November 2024, Senate House, University of London

 This conference aims to bring together scholars and practitioners across different research areas to discuss the transdisciplinary topic of ‘Italy and its environments’ in modern and contemporary times.
 In the burgeoning field of the Environmental Humanities, Italian environments represent major areas of inquiry for their critical re-assessment of Italian culture as well as for the interactions and connections of Italian environmental imaginaries at regional, national, and global levels.
 Environmental issues and sensibility towards threatened eco- and Earth systems are, in fact, inherently without borders and transnational.
-That is not to exclude diversity and difference in their effects and experiences at regional, national, and global levels.
+That is not to exclude diversity and differences in their effects and experiences at regional, national, and global levels.

 This conference aims to foster new perspectives and dialogue, bringing these cross-disciplinary approaches and scales of analysis together by seeing Italy through the lens of the environment, and vice versa.
 The aesthetic appreciation of Italian landscapes and the imaginaries associated with them, environmental disasters past and present, colonial politics of land reclamation, the emergence of issues such as ‘ecomafia,’ Italy’s rural pasts and its transnational food economics, depopulation, and the imbalance in the culture/nature divide are all facets of the Italian historical and contemporary context which speak to wider concerns in the Environmental Humanities.